StyingDev/hydocs.github.io/docs/safety.md

 ---
 title: Safety Guide
 description: Guide to help users protect themselves from threat within Hypixel.
 customDescription: Guide to help users protect themselves from threat within Hypixel.
+This guide has two parts first being safety on Hypixel itself and second being how to stay safe while playing Hypixel Skyblock gamemode
 ---

 This guide explores the how you (yes, you!) can use to protect yourself from threats and malware and have a safe experience on hypixel!